Xunius/era5-dl/README.md

 Again, already downloaded data are recorded in the `downloaded_list.txt` file and re-executing the script will not re-download them.

-### Automatically generate meaningful file names
+### 5. Automatically generate meaningful file names

-The `batchDownload()` and `batchDownloadFromWebRequest()` functions accept a `naming_func` keyword argument, which can be None, or a callable.
+The `batchDownload()` and `batchDownloadFromWebRequest()` functions accept a `naming_func` keyword argument, which can be `None`, or a callable.

 If a callable, it should be a function that accepts a single input argument which is a dict defining the data retrieval task, and returns a string as the filename (without folder path) to name the downloaded data.

-If None, it will construct a default filename, using the following format:
+If `None`, it will construct a default filename, using the following format:

 `[ID<n>]<attributes>.nc` or `[ID<n>]<attributes>.grb`.